qdrant/landing_page/qdrant-landing/content/documentation/embeddings/premai.md

 ### Define all the constants

-After this we define our constants.
-For Prem, we are required to set our `project_id` and `embedding_model`.
-You can learn more about how to get your `project_id` and API Key from [here](https://docs.premai.io/quick-start).
+To set up our constants, we need to define `project_id` and `embedding_model` for Prem.
+You can find details on obtaining your `project_id` and API Key [here](https://docs.premai.io/quick-start).

-From Qdrant’s side, we need to also define our server URL, in which we will be sending requests to do all sorts of CRUD operations to our vector database.
-We also need to define our collection name.
-You can learn more about these concepts from Qdrant’s [quick start](https://qdrant.tech/documentation/quick-start/) guide and [concepts](https://qdrant.tech/documentation/concepts/).
+For Qdrant, we need to specify our server URL and collection name for sending CRUD requests to the vector database.
+More information is available in Qdrant’s [quick start guide](https://qdrant.tech/documentation/quick-start/) and [concepts](https://qdrant.tech/documentation/concepts/).

-Last but not the least, we also need to get our documents.
-For simplicity purpose, we define a small list of documents here.
-But in actual scenarios, this list should be derived from some source (like database or from an API call etc).
+Additionally, we will need a list of documents.
+For simplicity, we'll define a small list here, but in real scenarios, this list would come from a database or API call.

 **Python**